 Quitting the comfy academic nest

 I’ve always been one of the good devs in school.
 Hence, my ego hadn’t been touched yet (but a major reality check was on the way).
 Our teachers told us we could choose whatever tech company we wanted for the internship.
 Unfortunately, most of our choices were limited to boring, corporate, or public organizations.
 Since I wanted my experience to be not only valuable but also fun, I turned to our small but growing local startup community.
 Soon enough, I found myself knocking on Snipcart’s door.
-The spirit of youth and creativity, coupled with a hint of rebellion, convinced me there would be a good culture fit.
+I'm not going to lie here: I wasn't thrilled about their .NET architecture at first.
+But the spirit of youth and creativity, coupled with a hint of rebellion, convinced me there would be a good culture fit.

 Turns out the unusual beer-drinking interview wasn’t a catch after all.
 A few days later, I became Snipcart’s own Anakin; the new Chosen One.